BardanMircea/WeatherForecast/README.md

 The front-end will have a simple HTML page with a form.
 The form will let a visitor search for a specific city.
 Then, using JavaScript, the app will get the forecast for that city and modify the HTML page to display it.

-I'll use two APIs:
+It'll use two APIs:

 - the OpenCage Geocoder API to get the GPS coordinates from the city name

 - the OpenWeather API to get the weather forecast for the next 7 days for given GPS coordinates (you will use their One Call API)

-When it comes to displaying the information on the HTML page, I will group it into the 5 following weathers:
+When it comes to displaying the information on the HTML page, it will be grouped into the 5 following weathers:
 - Clear
 - Snow
 - Clouds (if there are more than 50% of clouds)